sungnga/revents/README.md

       deps: [dispatch, predicate]
     });
     ```
-- At this point, the events filter functionality is not filtering as we expect it.
+- At this point, the events filter functionality is not filtering as we expected.
+When we click on the 'I'm going' or 'I'm hosting' filter tab all the events still display.
 And we would not be able to see the error that's causing this problem from the Redux devTools.
 We need to console log the error manually from the asyncActionError() action function in the asyncReducer.js file to see what's causing the problem
   ```javascript
   export function asyncActionError(error) {
     console.log(error)